nosana-ci/docs.nosana.io/docs/programs/staking.md

 ### Update Setting

-The `updateSettings()` instruction sets the slashing authority in `SettingsAccount.Authority` to a new account.
+The `updateSettings()` instruction sets the Slashing Authority in `SettingsAccount.Authority` to a new account.
 It also sets the token account in `SettingsAccount.TokenAccount` to a new account.
 This can only by called by the current authority.